lkcozy/code-notes/notes/communication/writing/writing_general.md

 - `Factoring in`(Considering) its construction and operation, the drone cost $85 million.
 - `Effortlessly` go from the golf course to dinner in this `tastefully striped` cotton polo.
 - She `bluntly`(directly,without considering other people's feeling) said that didn’t matter.
+- Writing is the act of dissecting ideas and putting them back together again.
+- The best way to understand an idea is to pull it apart and put it back together again, which you do by writing.

 ## Management